jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

   (b) any other step to be taken that involves the creditor.
 (3) In this section,—
-  (a) creditor includes a person entitled to enforce a final judgment or final order; and (b) final order includes an arbitration award that the debtor pay money to the creditor, if the Court has given permission to enforce the award.
+  (a) creditor includes a person entitled to enforce a final judgment or final order; and (b) final order includes an arbitration award that the debtor pay money to the creditor, if the court has given permission to enforce the award.

 ### 30 Effect of overstatement of amount owing
 (1) Overstatement in a bankruptcy notice of the amount owing by the debtor does not invalidate the notice, unless—